 - 1. Students will read numerous works of early literature and be tested over their understanding of the readings through study guides, quizzes, written assignments/essays, discussions, and exams. - 2.
-Students will complete written assignments, which may include, but not be limited to, one or more multi-source research papers, two or more shorter papers (critique, explication), or a series of research questions or projects.
+Students will complete written assignments, which may include, but not be limited to, one or more multi-source research papers, three or more shorter papers (critique, explication), or a series of research questions or projects.

-3. Students will participate in weekly discussions on different topics pertaining to the assigned reading.
-Students will be considerate of their classmates during these discussions and practice sensible etiquette.
+- 3. Students will participate in weekly discussions on different topics pertaining to the assigned reading.
+Students will be considerate of their classmates during these discussions and practice sensible etiquette. - 4.
+Students will use American English with an emphasis on correct grammar, parallelism, punctuation, spelling, and mechanics, in academic language.